PrincetonUniversity/install_lammps/01_installing/ins/della/scripts.md

 # Della (CPU)

 [Della](https://researchcomputing.princeton.edu/systems/della) is a heterogeneous cluster.
 Della can be used to run a variety of jobs from serial to parallel, multinode.
+For `della8` try using the modules `intel/19.1.1.217` and `intel-mpi/intel/2019.7`.

 ### Mixed-precision version (recommended)